 Consent is specific, clear and concise.
-When asking for consent be clear what data you will hold and what you will use it for.
-You must identify and third parties used in the process – where they might handle, process or transfer data.
+When asking for consent be clear about what data you will hold and what you will use it for.
+You must identify third parties used in the process – where they might handle, process or transfer data.

 Consent can be withdrawn.
 You need to be clear about how the individual can withdraw their consent.
 It must be easy for them to do so.